Norris Castle: Messrs Alfred and Benjamin Densham (1908–1909)

 It is likely that the Densham family only owned the castle for a short time around 1908/09.
 They were the brothers Alfred and Benjamin Densham, together with Alfred's eldest son Leigh.

 Alfred Densham was of Bourton Hall, Totnes and Benjamin Densham was of Bramley Croft, Hindhead, which was said to be a 'splendid house'.
 They were two of the proprietors of the Mazawattee Tea Company, which was one of the most important and most advertised tea firms in England during the late 19th century.
-It was stated that in February 1909, an application was to be put before the Newport licensing authorities for an alcohol license for Norris Castle, which was to be converted into a residential hotel.
+It was stated that in February 1909, an application was to be put before the Newport licensing authorities for an alcohol licence for Norris Castle, which was to be converted into a residential hotel.
 At one time, there were also rumours that the estate was to be developed for housing.

 However, in August 1909, it was indicated that Leigh Densham had taken over ownership of the castle.
 Leigh was Alfred Densham's eldest son, who was obviously a man of many talents.
 He was a keen yachtsman, who often competed at Cowes.
 Leigh Densham was at one time in partnership with Charles Sibbick, of Thetis Road, Cowes, Isle of Wight, in the business Charles Sibbick & Co, yacht designers and builders.
 However, the partnership was dissolved in 1899.
 In 1901, Captain John Orr-Ewing had a 36-foot yacht, named simply 'D', built for him by Charles Sibbick.

 Leigh Densham was also involved in many amateur dramatic productions, often in a leading role.
 In 1895, he appeared in the title role at the Theatre Royal, Bournemouth, in an amateur production by a company under his own stage management.
 A keen horseman and fox hunter, he was at one time Master of the Ashburton Harriers, which hunted in Dartmouth.
 He also went on to be master of the Dart Vale Harriers.
 In October 1902, he fell from his horse whilst jumping hurdles when out hunting.
 His horse rolled over him, leaving him with a broken collar bone.

 In August 1909, the grounds of Norris Castle were opened up for the public to view a grand Naval Review.
 It was said that for this much appreciated concession, the public were indebted to Mr Leigh Densham, the owner of the fine old mansion and grounds.

 Leigh Densham ultimately sold the castle in October 1909.